-I'm a girl, I'm 19 years old, and I like Klaine, Harry Potter, Parks and Rec.
+I'm a girl, I'm 19 years old, and I like Klaine, Harry Potter, and Parks and Rec.
 I like a lot of things, actually.

 *This is NOT a spoiler free blog*